Jun-Lizst/sleepr/README.md

 #### Spectrogram

 A spectrogram visually represents the frenquencies spectrum of a signal.
-Spectrogram are widely used to visualize and analyse EEG.
+Spectrogram are widely used to visualize and analyse EEG. `plot_spectrogram()` conveniently wrappers `phonTools` library `spectrogram` function to plot spectrograms.

 ![spectrogram](man/spectrogram.jpg)